Graph Neural Networks for Source Detection: A Review and Benchmark Study

-The output layer follows the same structure as the pre- and postprocessing layers~(equation~\ref{eq:prepost}).
-Its weight matrix is shaped such that, for each node $v$, a linear transformation of the preceding embeddings yields a scalar value representing the predicted likelihood of node $v$ being the epidemic source.
-A final log-softmax activation produces a normalized probability distribution across all nodes in the graph.
-Unlike in other graph-level prediction tasks, we do not apply global pooling operations, since any aggregation across nodes would eliminate the rich, node-specific information necessary for source detection.
+The output layer's weight matrix is shaped such that, for each node $v$, a linear transformation of the preceding embeddings yields a scalar value representing the predicted likelihood of node $v$ being the epidemic source (Figure~\ref{fig:outputlayer}).
+The log-softmax activation produces a normalized probability distribution across all nodes in the graph.
+Unlike in other graph-level prediction tasks, we do not apply global pooling operations, since any aggregation across nodes would, to some degree, eliminate the node-specific information that was learned across the message-passing layers.

-Additionally, we include an optional skip connection from the input layer directly to the output layer.
-The original node features are concatenated with the final node embeddings before the last linear transformation.
-You et al.~\cite{You:2020} report that such concatenation-based skip connections offer slight yet consistent performance gains over alternative types of skip connections.
-The complete architecture is illustrated schematically in Figure~\ref{fig:architecture}.
+Crucially, we deviate in some cases from the model parameters used in the related work in order to ensure a fair comparison across architectures in terms of model expressiveness.
+We set the number of message-passing layers and the number of hidden units to 5 and 128, respectively, for each architecture.
+No feature augmentation is performed, i.e., all models receive the one-hot encoded node states as input features.